Kelly Zeeman: Club career

 Zeeman played for Telstar in the BeNe League in the 2012–13 season.
 In June 2013, she moved to Ajax along with Claudia van den Heiligenberg.
 She suffered a serious injury in 2019, and was out for a few months.
-On 2 June 2020, Zeeman signed a new two year contract with the club.
+On 2 June 2020, Zeeman signed a new two-year contract with the club.

 In January 2021, Zeeman joined SC Heerenveen on a loan deal until 30 June 2021.
 This made her the first Dutch player to be loaned out in Eredivisie history.

 On 5 May 2022, Zeeman announced she would be retiring from football at the end of the 2021–22 season.
-She played her final match in the Eredivise Cup final, playing 50 minutes before being subsituted.
+She played her final match in the Eredivise Cup final, playing 50 minutes before being substituted.
 Zeeman retired having won two championships, five KNVB Cups, and one Eredivise Cup.

 After football

 Zeeman started working with the Ajax media team, interviewing current Ajax players in a series called "Kelly's Angels".

-In May 2023, Zeeman was part of a two year Ajax training program that aimed to associate former Ajax players with projects at Ajax.
+In May 2023, Zeeman was part of a two-year Ajax training program that aimed to associate former Ajax players with projects at Ajax.